 - Assists with building positive relationships with and maximizes firm-wide efficiency for assigned client(s).

-- Coordinate and perform a diverse range of administrative and clerical support services required to accomplish client objectives and satisfy the Firm’s responsibilities to assigned client(s), which includes, but is not limited to, the following:
+- Performs a diverse range of domestic patent prosecution and administrative support services required to accomplish client objectives and satisfy the firm’s responsibilities to assigned client(s), which includes, but is not limited to, the following:

-- Collaborate with clients and Firm personnel to identify, establish, and maintain data integrity, processes, and applicable databases that support client and Firm objectives.
+- Collaborates with client(s) and firm personnel to identify, establish, and maintain data integrity, processes, and applicable databases that ensure success while supporting client and firm objectives.

 - This includes, but is not limited to, the creation, maintenance, and periodic revisions of SOPs, manuals, reference materials, etc.

 - Assists with assessing client-specific situations to improve client satisfaction and recommends as well as implements creative enhancements.

 - Assists with providing guidance to firm personnel to ensure all individuals possess a thorough understanding of their responsibilities and procedures for assigned client(s).